 Upon the completion of the Exemption Term set forth above, the Exemption shall end and the entire property (land and building) shall be fully subject to Allegheny County property taxes.
+The exemption shall not exceed Two Hundred Fifty Thousand Dollars (\$250,000.00) in any single year.

-(b) Commencement of Exemption Term.
-The Exemption Term set forth in Section 5 (a) above will commence in the Tax Year following the Property Owner's submission of a Notification of Completion of Improvements to the Office in accordance with Section 6 (e) below of this Resolution.

-- (c) Disqualifying Events.
-Notwithstanding Section 4 (a) above, a Property Owner who makes Improvements to a Deteriorated Property within the Deteriorated Area shall be disqualified from receiving an Exemption for the increased or additional Assessed Valuation of the Deteriorated Property attributable to the actual costs of the Improvements to the Deteriorated Property undertaken or made in conjunction with a Project if the following events occur: - 1.
+- (b) Commencement of Exemption Term.
+The Exemption Term set forth in Section 5 (a) above will commence in the Tax Year following the Property Owner's submission of a Notification of Completion of Improvements to the Office in accordance with Section 6 (e) below of this Resolution. - Owner who makes Improvements to a Deteriorated Property within the Deteriorated Area shall be disqualified from receiving an Exemption for the increased or additional Assessed Valuation of the Deteriorated Property attributable to the actual costs of the Improvements to the Deteriorated Property undertaken or made in conjunction with a Project if the following events occur: - 1.
 The Deteriorated Property of the Property Owner within the Deteriorated Area is or, at any time during the Exemption Term, becomes subject to a Tax Delinquency. - 2.
 Any or any other property owned in the County by the Property Owner is or, at any time during the Exemption Term, becomes subject to a Tax Delinquency. - 3.
 The Property Owner fails to complete and provide in a timely fashion a LERTA Performance and Evaluation Report to the County's Department of Economic Development.